Test ID: CALU Calcium, 24 Hour, Urine

 Reporting Name

-Evaluation of calcium oxalate and calcium phosphate kidney stone risk, and calculation of urinary supersaturations
+Evaluation of calcium oxalate and calcium phosphate kidney stone risk, and calculation of urinary supersaturation

 Evaluation of bone diseases, including osteoporosis and osteomalacia